Man Convicted Of Threatening Obama Runs For Office, Doesn’t Want Women To Vote

 The U.S. State Attorney’s Office website does not list Larson’s stated reasons for wanting to kill former president Barack Obama.
 However, it does assert that Larson was steadfast in his aims of assassinating Obama even under interrogation.

 “In response to the threat, the Secret Service went to interview Larson,” the State Attorney’s Office website reads.
-“During the interview Larson said that he stood by what he said, and that he was serious about carrying out the threat.
+“During the interview Larson said that he stood by what he said and that he was serious about carrying out the threat.
 It is important to note that he had taken no action to carry out or effectuate the actions threatened by the email.”

 If the Libertarian Party of Virginia does strip Nathan Daniel Larson of his party affiliation on the ballot, Larson will still be available to run as an independent on the ballot.